 First off, choose whether or not to include the 2D Assessment Graph (more information here).
-Employees and managers each place a dot on the graph to represent employee performance- Which once shared and contrasted, acts as a visual snapshot of how an employee and their manager perceive the employee's performance.
+Employees and managers each place a dot on the graph to represent employee performance.
+Once shared and contrasted, this acts as a visual snapshot of how an employee and their manager perceive the employee's performance.

-By default the chart values are "Results" versus "Behavior", poor to great.
+By default, the chart values are "Results" versus "Behavior", poor to great.
 But you have complete customization ability over the descriptions contained within the axes.
-Jut click to the graph, then click into the text to edit.
+Just click on the graph, then click into the text to edit.

-As you can see below, you can fine-tune each question to apply to the reviewee on the left side and to their manager on the right side of the review form.
-We think this method of lining up employee and manager feedback on each question makes the most sense – answers will appear side-by-side, so they'll be very easy to compare.
+As you can see below, you can fine tune each question to apply to the reviewee on the left side and to their manager on the right side of the review form.
+We think this method of lining up employee and manager feedback on each question makes the most sense – answers will appear side-by-side, so they'll be easy to compare.

 - It is also entirely possible to have an extra question on either side just for one group, or even add a confidential question (beta feature) for managers to answer that will not be shown to the reviewee (but will be visible to indirect managers and HR).

-- Additionally, editing a section will also provide you an opportunity to include a rating per topic.
+- Additionally, editing a section will also give you the opportunity to include a rating per topic.
 Just click the rating checkbox to access the customizable rating scale.

 To make the questions sound more natural, you can choose from an array of placeholders (like "First Name"), which would then be replaced by the participant first name, correct pronoun, etc. You can start typing to see a list of user placeholders, or click "Insert" and select User Placeholder.